Speaking of HealthThe 5 Ws of healthy hands can help you avoid germs, illnessesDecember 07, 2023

-Am I in menopause?
+Are you in menopause?

 Symptoms associated with menopause include:

 - New-onset depression

-These symptoms can begin before menopause (the final menstrual period) during a phase called menopause transition.
-Hot flashes typically peak during the first two years after your last period, lasting, on average, for three to five years.
+These symptoms can begin before menopause, including the final menstrual period, during a phase called menopause transition.
+Hot flashes typically peak during the first two years after your last period, lasting on average for three to five years.
 In some women, hot flashes can last for 10 years of more.

 When and why does menopause happen?

-On average, a woman ovulates about 400 eggs a lifetime.
-Once the ovaries run out of follicles, the estrogen levels drop and natural menopause is said to occur.
-This natural drop in the estrogen, in particular, a form of estrogen called estradiol, usually is gradual and leads to the symptoms associated with menopause and perimenopause.
-After menopause occurs, the body continues to produce a weaker form of estrogen called estriol, which helps mitigate the symptoms.
+On average, a woman ovulates about 400 eggs in a lifetime.
+Once the ovaries run out of follicles, the estrogen levels drop and natural menopause occurs.
+This natural drop in estrogen, particularly a form of estrogen called estradiol, usually is gradual and leads to the symptoms associated with menopause and perimenopause.
+After menopause occurs, the body continues to produce a weaker form of estrogen called estriol that helps mitigate the symptoms.